 Two of the countries adding domestic capabilities are Benin and Togo.
 They are also part of the West African Economic and Monetary Union (WAEMU), which is developing a regional IPS.
-In addition to cross-border functionality, the WAEMU system will include domestic interoperability capabilities for its eight member countries-Benin, Burkina Faso, Côte d'Ivoire, Guinea-Bissau, Mali, Niger, Senegal, and Togo.
-It is currently in the piloting stage (see Box 2.3 for more information).
+In addition to cross-border

 If all these planned domestic and regional IPS projects come to fruition, 27 additional countries which currently do not have a live IPS will gain one, leaving Eritrea as the only country on the continent without domestic IPS functionality.
 This points toward expansion of domestic IPS capabilities.